fxfwn/LearningStuff/README.md

 # LearningStuff
-A repository for learning projects in Julia and other languages
+A repository of example code snippets in different Programming languages.
+This repository is for educational and reference purposes only, fostering language exploration among beginners or software engineering apprentices.

 # Included languages
 This repository includes practice code in the following languages: